 26. Get a life cycle.
 Products go through life cycles, so your marketing strategies must, too.
 Sometimes you need to seek niches; other times you need to ship as fast as you can.
 Be flexible because you have to go with the flow of your product's life cycle.

 27. Get personal with technology.
-No, this isn't a
+No, this isn't a contradiction in terms.

 E-mail, Web sites and list servers enable you to maintain close contact with a lot of people at a very low cost.
 Who could ask for anything more?